Harvest and Seed Collection

 During collection, I searched through different sites to find various ways to preserve these jewels of summer in order to enjoy them on a soon-to-arrive frozen day.
 I learned ways to not only can them but dry them and freeze them for different recipes.
 I also wanted to preserve the seeds for next spring’s garden.
 Again, why buy new seeds when mother nature offers them free of charge?

 I started with some of the smaller tomatoes, cutting them in half with a sharp knife.
 Using a small spoon, I scooped out the seeds, juices, pulp and all into a small bowl.
 I poured the mix into a strainer.

 With the back of the spoon, I strained the soft pulp with the help of a little cold, running water.
 I spread the remaining seeds out in the bottom of a coffee filter and let them dry overnight.
 You might end up with some paper bits from the filter still on the seeds after drying but that’s ok.
 The seeds will still germinate just fine next spring.

 I followed the same de-seeding process with the cucumbers and harvested a pretty decent amount of seeds for next year.
 Unexpectedly, some of the cucumbers turned a bright yellow color while growing.
 No worries!
 They taste just as good and Darren and I will be using the cucumbers in a delicious salad soon.

-I’m pretty proud of my seed collection after my first season of gardening here in the great white north.
-With any luck, it will just keep growing with every new plant that Darren and I add to our little piece of heaven right here at the Olenick House.
+I was pretty proud of my first seed collection efforts.
+With any luck, it will improve with every new crop that Darren and I add to our little piece of heaven.

 A man has made at least a start on discovering the meaning of human life when he plants shade trees under which he knows full well he will never sit. – D. Elton Trueblood